Context. Set Switch(String, Boolean) Method

 <configuration> <runtime> <AppContextSwitchOverrides value="Libraries.FPLibrary.UseExactFloatingPointComparison=false" /> </runtime> </configuration>

-isEnabled argument.
+isEnabled argument when SetSwitch is called.
 That is, the most recent call to the SetSwitch method overrides the value defined in the registry, in an app configuration file, or by previous calls to the SetSwitch method.

 AppContext.SetSwitch and .NET Core